Music Technology Summer Intensive

 Using a variety of MIDI sequencing software packages, including Reason, Apple Logic, and Ableton Live, participants gain hands-on experience in recording and editing MIDI and Digital Audio tracks, audio and MIDI looping, the selection and use of hardware and software synthesizers, the creation of soundtracks for video, and mixing and bouncing projects to a final medium.
 Group size is limited to 16 students.
-Our hands-on approach to the fundamentals of working with digital audio workstations will cover techniques for recording, sampling, editing and storing sound and will include an overview of basic digital recording and sampling as well as the processes involved in creating a CD, DVD or multimedia piece from start to completion.
+Our hands-on approach to the fundamentals of working with digital audio workstations will cover techniques for recording, sampling, editing and storing sound and will include an overview of basic digital recording and sampling as well as the processes involved in creating an audio or multimedia piece from start to completion.

 Duquesne Faculty involved: